danfenghong/IEEE_TGRS_SpectralFormer/README.md

 Danfeng Hong: hongdf@aircas.ac.cn<br>
 Danfeng Hong is with the Key Laboratory of Digital Earth Science, Aerospace Information Research Institute, Chinese Academy of Sciences, 100094 Beijing, China.

-If emergency, you can also add my QQ: 345088114.